Johnny-Morgan/hike-logger/README.md

     This palette has 5 colors which are Café Noir (#543B23), Pastel Brown (#846954), White Coffee (#DFDFD4), June Bud (#A5D74D) and Dark Lemon Lime (#81BE1C).

     ![Image](static/images/palette.png)

+  - #### Typography

+    [Montserrat](https://fonts.google.com/specimen/Montserrat) was chosen as the main font for this website with sans-serif as the fallback font.